4 Amazingly Simple Practices to Boost Positive Self-Talk

 Posted in Emotional Intelligence, Insights, Motivational, News

-There's a strong connection between what you think and how you feel, both physically and emotionally.
-Controlling emotions will boost positive self-talk and reduce negative feelings.
+Did you know there's a strong connection between what you think and how you feel physically and emotionally?
+Controlling emotions will boost positive self-talk and reduce negative self-talk.

-The average person has approximately 50,000 to 80,000 thoughts a day, and each time a thought occurs, our brain produces chemicals that trigger reactions that we feel throughout our body.
-Due to the repetitive way we think, we rarely realize how much our thoughts command our feelings.
+The average person has approximately 50,000 to 80,000 thoughts a day, and each time an idea occurs, our brain produces chemicals that trigger reactions that we feel throughout our body.
+Due to our repetitive thinking, we rarely realize how much our thoughts command our feelings.

 Our Internal Voice – a.k.a.
 Self-Talk